Cheapest car insurance for new drivers – which is the best?

 How much does new driver insurance cost?

 Car insurance for new drivers can be expensive because statistically, drivers under the age of 25 are more likely to be involved in collisions on UK roads.
-According to research compiled by Compare the Market in September 2022, the average annual quote for 51% of new drivers aged between 17-24 is £1,277.
+According to research compiled by Compare the Market in December 2023, 51% of new drivers aged between 17-24 will be quoted up to £2040.44 for their car insurance.
 How much you actually pay for your car insurance premium will vary however depending on a number of factors including your age, where you live and the car you drive.

-One way to reduce the cost of a car insurance policy for new drivers is with a telematics insurance policy, examples of which are shown in the comparison tables above.
-Telematics insurance usually requires the installation of a 'black box' which records your driving and rewards safe driving with cheaper insurance, however price adjustments are often only made when it comes to renewing your policy.
+One way to reduce the cost of a car insurance policy for new drivers is with a telematics insurance policy, examples of which are shown in the comparison tables.
+Telematics insurance usually requires the installation of a 'black box' which records your driving and rewards safe driving with cheaper insurance.
+However price adjustments are often only made when it comes to renewing your policy although there are some providers that offer them at intervals throughout your policy.
 It is also worth noting that some black box car insurance policies come with driving restrictions and curfews as to the times that the car can be driven without, otherwise they will incur a penalty.

 As you gain experience on the road you are likely to see a reduction in the cost of your car insurance premium.
 In the following table, we show data collected by the comparison site MoneySuperMarket that shows how the average cost of an annual fully comprehensive car insurance policy can reduce with more driving experience.